tobyweston/tempus-fugit-site/source/index.markdown

 footer: false
 ---

+The tempus-fugit library helps you write and test concurrent code.
+It helps you to

-* Write cleaner concurrent code
-* Less boiler plate code
+* Write cleaner concurrent code with less boiler plate code
-* Introduce determinism back into your tests
+* Introduce determinism back into your concurrent tests
+* Leverage your synergies and be awesome